Death of Kelly Savage: Death

 In early 2017, Savage began taking his psychiatric medicine irregularly, and in April 2017, psychotic symptoms began reappearing.
 He took medical leave to visit his brother in Yokohama City, but his symptoms worsened considerably and he stopped taking all medication and began acting erratically.
 He entered a manic psychotic state and was compulsorily admitted to a psychiatric hospital, Yamato Hospital, in Kanagawa Prefecture on 30 April.

 Savage was not reported as having harmed himself or anybody else, and did not exhibit severe symptoms upon arriving at the hospital.
 Nonetheless, on admission, he was tied to his bed with restraints on both wrists, both ankles, and the waist.

-Savage's family was not allowed to visit from 3-7 May because it was the Golden Week holiday and there were not enough personnel to allow for family visits.
+Savage's family was not allowed to visit from 3 to 7 May because it was the Golden Week holiday and there were not enough personnel to allow for family visits.

 After ten days spent nearly continuously in restraints, Savage's breathing and heartbeat suddenly stopped.
 CPR was administered until he could be transferred to Yamato City Hospital, a general hospital.
 At the hospital his heart was started, and he was put on life support.
 However, he had severe brain damage and never regained consciousness.
 Savage was pronounced dead on 17 May.
 A cardiologist at the hospital wrote in a report “To speculate, given that he was restrained for 10 days, we should consider the possibility that he developed deep vein thrombosis (DVT) at some point and this led to a pulmonary embolism” and cardiac arrest.

 Memorial services for Savage were held in Japan, as well as at Victoria University of Wellington on 29 July.

 Initial response

-Savage's family contacted Yamato City Hospital, asking them to provide his medical records. and asked the hospital to investigate their prolonged use of restraints.
+Savage's family contacted Yamato City Hospital, asking them to provide his medical records, and asked the hospital to investigate their prolonged use of restraints.
 The hospital did not acknowledge any wrongdoing and initially refused to provide the medical records.

 As a result, Savage's family turned to the media and the New Zealand Ministry of Foreign Affairs and Trade (MFAT).
 The family also met with Toshio Hasegawa, Professor of Health Sciences at Kyorin University, who had published a book about the use of restraints in Japan.
 Hasegawa helped to set up a press conference with the Japanese media in Tokyo on 19 July 2017.
 He also started a group to lobby for stronger limitations on the use of restraints in psychiatric care.

 Prior to the press conference in Japan, reporters from the New Zealand Herald and Radio New Zealand broke the story in New Zealand on July 13.
 On July 14, the first article in Japan about the incident was published in Kyodo News, an English language newspaper.

 By July 20, several major international news outlets had picked up on the story, including Reuters the Associated Press, The Guardian, and SBS News.
 High-profile journals in Japan including the Japan Times, Yomiuri Shimbun and Asahi Shimbun published accounts of the tragedy.